oracle-quickstart/oci-airflow/README.md

 OCI Filesystem Service is offered when using celery.
 Enabling this will create an NFS mount on each host in the cluster for `/opt/airflow/dags`.
 This provides a single location to manage DAGs in the cluster, and ensures any changes will be in sync among all cluster hosts.

 ## OCI Hooks, Operators, Sensors
 This template automatically downloads and installs hooks, operators, and sensors for OCI services into `/opt/airflow/plugins`.
 These plugins are fetched remotely by the airflow master instance from this github repository using `wget` as part of the CloudInit deployment.
 Long term these hooks, operators and sensors will be committed upstream to Apache Airflow and be included as part of the native deployment.
+When using Celery, workers will also fetch these files during deployment.
+When using FSS, example Dags are only fetched by the Master host - otherwise all hosts will also download these to `/opt/airflow/dags`.

 ## Security
 [Instance Principals](https://docs.cloud.oracle.com/en-us/iaas/Content/Identity/Tasks/callingservicesfrominstances.htm) needs to be enabled for all functionality below.
 This is offered as part of deployment, but you may need to have your tenancy administrator enable policies for you if you don't have privileges to the tenancy root.

 This template offers basic [Airflow security](https://airflow.apache.org/docs/stable/security.html) when deploying using ORM.
 Click Advanced Options > Enable Security to enable local password auth for the Airflow UI.
 The password for this needs to be setup in OCI Secrets Vault prior to deployment.